zegonix/qua-ken/README.md

 I just started and am currently working on the PCB.
 Once the PCB is tested, I will start with the case

 # Licensing
-Software is licensed under GPL 2.0, PCB and case designs are free for use noncommercially and commercially when credited appropriately.
+Software (QMK) is licensed under GPL 2.0, With PCB and case designs you are free to do as you will.

 # Can you I this keyboard when it's finished?
 Yes and No. I will not open a shop and sell units myself, but the resources will all be accessible in this repository, so you can order all the parts yourself.
 You can also find a manufacturer and sell this keyboard as long as you credit this repository appropriately.